amwebdev86/pokedex-react/README.md

 ![A Pokeball](./public/icon-192.png)

 Grabs information from the pokeAPI and displays it in a pokedex.
 Look up all the information on your favorite pokemon.
 Future updates to include battling!

+### Red v1.0.0

+- Look up pokemon using the search

+### Red v1.0.1

+- Displays abilities in the Details page